glytching/junit-extensions/docs/expectedException.md

  1. The wrap-and-assert approach now has some lambda sugar, for example:

     ```
     RuntimeException actual = assertThrows(RuntimeException.class, () -> {
         // code-under-test
     });
     assertThat(actual.getMessage(), is("..."));
     ```
  1. The `@Test` annotation no longer has an `expected` element
  1. The [limited support for JUnit4 rules on JUnit5](http://junit.org/junit5/docs/snapshot/user-guide/#migrating-from-junit4-rule-support) does support the `ExpectedException` rule but this is an experimental feature.

-This extension offers much the same features as JUnit4's `ExpectedException` rule and is fully compatible with JUnit5.
+This extension offers much the same features as JUnit4's `ExpectedException` rule and is fully compatible with JUnit Jupiter's extension model.

 #### Usage

 This extension is engaged by adding the `@ExpectedException` annotation to a test method.
 This annotation allows you to declare:

 - The type of the exception which you expect to be thrown by this test method
 - A description of the message which you expect to be in the exception thrown by this test method.
-Unlike JUnit4's `ExpectedException` rule the message expectation does not accept a Hamcrest matcher so it is not quite a expressive as the equivalent rule however three different message matching strategies are supported:
+Unlike JUnit4's `ExpectedException` rule the message expectation does not accept a Hamcrest matcher so it is not quite as expressive as the equivalent JUnit4 rule however three different message matching strategies are supported:

   - `messageIs`: asserts that the exception message exactly matches the value you supplied
   - `messageStartsWith`: asserts that the exception message starts with the value you supplied
   - `messageContains`: asserts that the exception message contains the value you supplied

-Note: these are all **case sensitive**.
+Note: these are all case sensitive.

 #### Examples